 We have great teaching results in English and your dedication plays a big role in our success.
-This procedure will help you know what to do if emergencies or illness will cause you to miss a class or mandatory workshop and how to make arrangements for times you will be away from campus for professional reasons or personal reasons.
+Procedures below will help you know what to do if you will miss a class.

-Here is what the university faculty says about absences:
+Below is the excerpt from the university faculty handbook regarding absences:

 4.5.1 Vacations and Holidays